davidrhoden/davidrhoden-basic-netlify/notes/notes-dec-12-2024.md

 ![Tom Toro cartoon](/static/img/notes/a-man-and-3-children-sit-around-a-fire-tom-toro.jpg)

-So, Tom, I'm sorry I hated your "turkey" of a cover, but wow.
-Oh, by the way, I was able to plumb the depths of Condé Nast's website and cancel my _New Yorker_ subscription.
+So, Tom, you've done some good work.
+I'm sorry I hated your "turkey" of a cover, but wow.

+By the way, I was able to plumb the depths of Condé Nast's website and cancel my _New Yorker_ subscription.
 They've even promised to refund me $5.22.

 -----